-A raw dog food recipe which is carefully thought out and properly prepared raw dog food recipes can keep your dog happy, healthy and in peak condition.
-Find out which ingredients to use, and how to use them here.
+A raw dog food recipe which is carefully thought out and properly prepared, raw dog food recipe can keep Fido happy, healthy and in peak condition.

-Do you want to feed your dog a raw diet, but are wondering how to choose the right ingredients, how much to use, and how to prepare them?
+If you want to feed your dog a raw diet, you might well be wondering how to choose the right ingredients, how much to use, and how to prepare them.

 To get things right it's important to know the basics of what nutrients your dog needs, and of course what's safe for him to eat and what isn't.